jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 | `groundtruths`   | `Optional[DocumentArray]`  | `Request.groundtruths`.
 Same behavior as `docs`  |
 | `groundtruths_matrix`  | `List[DocumentArray]`  | Same behavior as `docs_matrix` but on `Request.groundtruths` |

-Note, executor's methods not decorated with `@request` do not enjoy these arguments.
+Note, Executor methods which are not decorated with `@request` do not enjoy these arguments.

-The arguments order is designed as common-usage-first.
-Not based on alphabetical order or semantic closeness.
+The argument order is designed as common-usage-first, not alphabetical order or semantic closeness.

-If you don't need some arguments, you can suppress it into `**kwargs`.
+If you don't need some arguments, you can suppress them into `**kwargs`.
 For example:

 ```python
 @requests